You are here

 Figure 2

-Step 1: Immediately before use, remove the overwrap from the bag and mix the solutions in the two different compartments.
-After removing the overwrap, inspect the container for leakage by pressing firmly on the bag.
+Step 1 Immediately before use, remove the overwrap from the bag and mix the solutions in the two different compartments.
+After removing the overwrap, inspect the bag for leakage by pressing firmly on the bag.
 Discard the bag if any leakage is detected since sterility cannot be assured.
 As soon as the overwrap is removed, the reconstitution of compartments A and B should be done and the mixed solution should be used immediately.
 After removal of the overwrap, the solution is stable for 24 hours including the duration of the treatment.
-Open the seal by breaking the red frangible pin between the two compartments of the bag.
-The frangible pin will remain in the bag.
+Hold the small compartment with both hands and squeeze it until an opening is created in the peel seal.
 (See Figure 2 beside)

 Figure 3